tonytins/cstrs/README.md

 }
 ```

 The Sims Online required each translation file be prefixed with a number and underscores, known as the ID, that are located in ``uitext/[language].dir``.
 The IDs were used to locate the file, regardless the name.
+CST.rs follows this convention because it's the only known use of the format.

 - ``uitext/english.dir/_154_miscstrings.cst``
 - ``uitext/swedish.dir/_154_miscstrings.cst``